 A Special Bullae With A Special Name

-.
-But there is at least one bullae that Shiloh found that we can say almost for certainty say that is the same individual mentioned in the Hebrew bible.
+But there are at least one bullae that Shiloh found that we can say almost for certainty say that is the same individual mentioned in the Hebrew bible.
 It is inscribed “Gemaryahu son of Shaphan”.
-That is not a usual name.
 It is an unusual name.
 And we have and the book of Jeremiah a reference who has the very same name and here is the Passage:

 Gemariah here is described as a scribe.
 The very sort of person you would expect to be using a personal seal to seal documents.
 And this Gemariah was active in the court of the King of Judah roughly around the year 600 B.C.E.
 These houses were destroyed in 586 B.C.E so the timing fits as well.
 So everything here fits very nicely so we can say with as much certainty that we can get that this seal was sealed by the same individual mentioned in the bible.